 This course is open to Certified Radiologic Technologists.
 Applicants must provide a copy of current CRT license and CPR certification (from American Heart Association) at time of registration.

 Cardiopulmonary Resuscitation (CPR)

-This course is available in both the live classroom and online (with a face-to-face skills test component).
+These courses are available online only (with a face-to-face skills test component).